EdmondLi1/EdmondLi1/README.md

 Besides that I love playing pool 🎱, badminton 🏸, and querying new [music](https://www.last.fm/user/edmond__li) to learn and adhere to :D

 ## Experience
+- Incomining SWE Intern @ Hubspot
 - SWE Intern @ Arctic Wolf 🐺
-- Prev SWE @ PointClickCare, Chatsimple
+- Prev SWE Intern @ PointClickCare, Chatsimple

 Previously for:
 - Building tech for social good @ UW Blueprint 🛠️
 - ML Developer @ Wat Street 💸

 ## 🌱 Currently learning about ...
-- Machine Learning techniques and different neural networks
-- Statistical Modeling and inferences
 - Real and functional analysis (i loveee pure math omg)
 - system design and scalable architecture
 - trying my best to do a Masse shot in pool
-- leetcoding + learning new dsa's

 ## 📫 I'm currently seeking Summer and Fall 2026 Internships!
 You can reach me at ...